Checking ceiling insulation

 If you can do it safely, get a step-ladder and peek through the hatch of your ceiling into your roof space to see if you have insulation.

-You will need to add a top-up layer of insulation if there is some insulation but it:
+You will need to add a top-up layer of insulation if there is some insulation, if it:

 - is less than 12cm thick (it should be thicker than the height of the ceiling joists)